codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

  * declared length of the packet.
  * It uses eventloop APIs to react accordingly to the packet type received,
  * validating it before proceed to call handlers.
 Depending on the handler
- * called and its outcome, it'll enqueue an event to write a reply or just
+ * called and its outcome, it'll queue an event to write a reply or just
  * reset the client state to allow reading some more packets.
  */
 static void process_message(struct ev_ctx *ctx, struct client *c) {